FernandoYaguana/java/README.md

 # Java Web Application

-Java application that displays the message "Hello World"
+This is a sample Java Web Project that displays a simple "Hello World" message in a view.

 > To view this project in your browser you can click [here](https://java-production-8aa3.up.railway.app/).